 Step 1.
 Place juniper berries, salt flakes, pepper, caraway seeds, mustard seeds, and fennel seeds in a mortar and crush with a pestle.
 (Alternatively, pulse in a food processor or blender).
 Transfer to a small bowl

 Step 2.
-Score pork knuckle with a sharp knife or prick all over with knife.
+Score pork knuckle with a sharp knife.
 Rub with spices and one tablespoon of oil.
 Place onto a plate and chill uncovered overnight (image below).

 Step 3.
 Add all gravy ingredients except collagen and xanthan gum to a roasting pan.
-Position a wire rack over the top and place the pork knuckle into position.
+Position a wire rack over the top and place the pork knuckle into the centre.
 Leave to rest while the oven preheats.
 PREHEAT oven to 150°C fan/170°C static (325°F).

 Step 4.
 Roast the pork knuckle for 3 hours or until it is tender.
 (You can gently pull a bit of the meat at the base of the knuckle to check).
 Remove from the oven.
 Turn oven up to 240°C fan/ 260°C static (500°F).
 Place pork onto a lined baking tray.
-Brush with extra oil or vinegar and bake for a further 30-40 minutes or until golden and crisp.
+Brush with extra oil or vinegar and bake 30-40 minutes or until golden and crispy.

 WOULD YOU LIKE TO SAVE THIS?